MjetMulti/MineralMiners/README.md

 # MineralMiners

 ---------------
-THIS PROJECT IS ON HOLD FOR NOW
+THIS PROJECT IS ON HOLD FOR NOW <br>
 I have some ideas what I want to do, but right now I have neither the time nor the motivation to do it
 ----------------